 The Environment Agency estimates that 34.5% of the area is at high risk of flooding in the absence of flood defences.
-Increased incidences of heavy rainfall will make flood risk more likely, while rising sea levels may also contribute to flood risk, particularly affecting low-lying parts to the north of Cambridgeshire and eastern Peterborough1 summers predicted to lead to an increase in heat related deaths1.
+Increased incidences of heavy rainfall will make flood risk more likely, while rising sea levels may also contribute to flood risk, particularly affecting low-lying parts to the north of Cambridgeshire and eastern Peterborough1.